Cameloo1/comprehensive-network-scanner/GITHUB_SETUP.md

-# 🚀 GitHub Setup Instructions
+# GitHub Setup Instructions

-This document provides step-by-step instructions for pushing Evolve NetScan to your GitHub repository.
+This document provides step-by-step instructions for pushing NetScan to your GitHub repository.

 ## 📋 Prerequisites